adonisjs/legacy.adonisjs.com/docs/blog/15-october-release.md

    }
    ```

-6. Finally, we have depreciated the `Env.getOrFail` method in favor of the Env validations.
+8. Finally, we have deprecated the `Env.getOrFail` method in favor of the Env validations.
 You just need to find its usages and replace it with `Env.get` to avoid getting deprecation warnings.

-7. Using Japa as your test runner?
+9. Using Japa as your test runner?
 [Here are the instructions](#using-japa) to upgrade the test runner to run tests using the Typescript source directly.

 ## In-memory Typescript compilation